 The primary purpose of the Credit Information Act is to protect data subjects' personal privacy but the law is also to contribute to efficient provision of credit information.
 Information relating to private individuals may only be disclosed if there is a legitimate need, for example in the case of credit rating, and the person concerned is to receive a copy of the information for them to be able to check that the information is accurate.

-Anyone who operates a credit information business must normally have permission from Swedish Authority for Privacy Protection.
+Anyone who operates a credit information business must normally have permission from the Swedish Authority for Privacy Protection (IMY).
 We check that the business is run in a proper fashion.
 A company that neglects its duties may be liable for damages and the person responsible can be sentenced to fines or imprisonment.
 You can see who has a licence to operate credit reference activities under Current licence-holders.

 From and including 25 May 2018 the General Data Protection Regulation (GDPR) is to be applied regarding processing of personal data and will thus supersede the Personal Data Act (PuL).
 Additional Swedish legislation will be introduced in a number of areas, including credit information activities.
 The government has submitted a proposal that is intended to adapt the Credit Information Act to the General Data Protection Regulation as regards what requirements are to be set concerning processing of personal data and what information is to be provided to the data subject.